Scenic Point

 From the top of Scenic Point the panoramic views are simply stunning.
 Hikers will be able to see almost the entire Two Medicine Valley, including Lower Two Medicine Lake, Two Medicine Lake and even Upper Two Medicine Lake.
 Looking south you can see the town of East Glacier Park, the Lewis and Clark National Forest, and as far away as the Bob Marshall Wilderness Area.
 Looking towards the east you'll be able to see the town of Browning, as well as the Sweet Grass Hills rising above the Great Plains roughly 90 miles away!

 In September of 1926 the request was finally granted to place bells at Swiftcurrent Pass, Piegan Pass and Siyeh Pass.
 Three years later a fourth locomotive bell was added atop Scenic Point.
 The bells remained in place until the fall of 1943, at which point they were removed by the Glacier Park Hotel Company and donated to a World War II scrap metal drive.
-My book, Ramble On (a history of hiking), includes information on trail development in Glacier, as well as many other hiking related stories from the early years of the park.
+Ramble On discusses the fascinating story of why Glacier came to be associated with Swiss culture, and how it impacted the development of its extensive trail system during the early years of the park.